Let’s look at these independent games.

 What are the economic strategies in the production of assets?

-How are the visuals related to the mechanics?
+How are the visuals related to the mechanics or theme?

 Fernando Ramallo picks colors from pictures of sunsets.
 Some other designer (I don’t remember who) confessed to rip off colors from vintage polly pocket toys.

 Mostly used in pixel art but can it be applied in illustration and anywhere.
 Mind that there is no fixed system to create ramps and palettes, but it’s a good idea to familiarize with the practice of hue shifting:

 You can generate a color ramp one from a picture with this tool